intalksai01/call_ribbon/docs/CRM_INTEGRATION_FINAL.md

 });
 ```

-> **Note:** `agentUserId` and `clientName` are optional but recommended.
-They help with:
+> **⚠️ Important:** `agentUserId` is **required** and must be unique for each agent login:
+> - Used as the Exotel `userId` for SIP registration
+> - Each agent needs a unique Exotel user ID for proper call routing
+> - If not provided, falls back to server's default userId (not recommended for production)
-> - Better call analytics and reporting
+> - `clientName` is optional but helps with analytics and reporting
-> - Agent-specific performance tracking
-> - Multi-tenant client identification

 ### **Step 3: Set Customer Context**